Calcolo numerico per la generazione di immagini fotorealistiche

 Each commit has two associated hashes:

-The hash of the latest commit is called HEAD
+The hash of the latest commit is called HEAD, and it

 can be viewed using the command